Getting started with Amazon Managed Blockchain (AMB) Access Polygon - AMB Access Polygon

 Warning

-The following code sample uses a hard-coded private key to generate a wallet signer using Ethers.js for the sake of demonstration only.
-It is important to note that this code should not be used in production environments, as it has real funds and poses a security risk.
+The following code uses a hardcoded private key to generate a wallet Signer using Ethers.js for the sake of demonstration only.
+Do not use this code in production environments, as it has real funds and poses a security risk.

-If needed, reach out to your account team to advise on wallet and signer best practices.
+If needed, contact your account team to advise on wallet and Signer best practices.

 const ethers = require("ethers"); //set AMB Access Polygon endpoint using token based access (TBA) let token = "your-billing-token" let url = `https://mainnet.polygon.managedblockchain.us-east-1.amazonaws.com?billingtoken=${token}`; //prevent batch RPCs let options = { batchMaxCount: 1, }; //create JSON RPC provider with AMB Access endpoint and options let provider = new ethers.JsonRpcProvider(url, null, options); let sendTx = async (to) => { //create an instance of the Wallet class with a private key //DO NOT USE A WALLET YOU USE ON MAINNET, NEVER USE A RAW PRIVATE KEY IN PROD let pk = "wallet-private-key"; let signer = new ethers.Wallet(pk, provider); //use this wallet to send a transaction of POL from one address to another const tx = await signer.sendTransaction({ to: to, value: ethers.parseUnits("0.0001", "ether"), }); console.log(tx); }; sendTx("recipent-address");